Cyfrin/OpenPositions/positions/developer_marketer.md

 ## What We're Looking For:

-- 2-5 years of proven work experience as a Content Manager or Content Marketing Manager
+- 2-5 years of proven work experience creating high-performing campaigns, marketing stunts, and content for tech startups.
 - High attention to detail, specifically for technical products and technical audiences
 - Ability to understand, write, and communicate highly technical topics for all education levels
 - Excellent writing and communication skills (English), internally and externally